nypassivehouse/handbook/board_resolutions.md

 proposed by Bomee Jung, Co-Chair of the Governance and Nominations Committee <br />

 ~~~
-In the interest of promoting the transparency, accountability, and institutional efficacy,
+In the interest of promoting transparency, accountability, and institutional efficacy,
 the the Board shall:

 Make available to the public an on-line Handbook documenting the mission and processes